Morphisms for a tree

 }

-, the “base” functor of
+}Defining the “base” functor

-.
-This is near-identical to NodeF
+Tree.
+This is near-identical to NodeF, which

 will come in handy later.